mozoarella/dylans-blog/content/posts/a_brief_introduction/index.md

     alt: "Header image of Sonsbeek park with the title printed over it"
     caption: ""
     relative: true
+thanks:
+    icon: "fa-solid fa-heart fa-3x"
+    title: "Thanks for reading"
+    text: "If you have any questions or feedback feel free to contact me through the means listed [on my main site](https://dylanmaassen.nl).
+Sharing my posts is also really appreciated!"
 ---
 ## About me